 We are committed to encouraging good behaviour in an atmosphere of mutual respect.
 A clear school Behaviour Policy, consistently and fairly applied, underpins effective education.
 All stakeholders should be clear of the high standards of behaviour expected of all pupils at all times.
-We wish to acknowledge the responsibility of all those in the school community - teaching and non-teaching staff, Governors, parents and pupils in achieving this aim.
+We wish to acknowledge the responsibility of all those in the school community - teaching and non-teaching staff, Governors, parents/carers and pupils in achieving this aim.

-(i).
 The Responsibilities of the Head Teacher

-- (1) It is the responsibility of the Head Teacher, under the School Standards and Framework Act 1998, to implement the school's Behaviour Policy consistently throughout the school, and to report to Governors, when requested, on the effectiveness of the policy. - (2) The Head Teacher supports the staff by implementing the policy, by setting high standards of behaviour, and by supporting staff in the implementation of the policy. - (3) The Head Teacher will be responsible for setting Low Focus Behaviour Plans, and any subsequent Individual Behaviour Plans, in consultation with parents.
+It is the responsibility of the Head Teacher, under the School Standards and Framework Act 1998, to implement the school's Behaviour Policy consistently throughout the school, and to report to Governors, when requested, on the effectiveness of the policy.

+The Head Teacher must also support the staff by implementing the policy, by setting high standards of behaviour, and by supporting staff in the implementation of the policy.

-- (4) The Head Teacher will be responsible for liaising with the Learning Mentor and Inclusion Manager in order to establish appropriate support, including any external support required. - (5) The Head Teacher supervises records of all reported serious incidents of misbehaviour. - (6) The Head Teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
+- Rob currently sets low focus plans as well. - The Head Teacher will be responsible for liaising with the Learning Mentor, Family Support Worker and Inclusion Manager in order to establish appropriate support, including any external support required. - The Head Teacher supervises records of all reported serious incidents of misbehaviour. - The Head Teacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of antisocial behaviour, the Head Teacher may permanently exclude a child.
-Both these actions are only taken after the school Governors have been notified.
+Both these actions are only taken after the school Governors have been notified. - The Head Teacher will be responsible for setting LowMedium Focus Behaviour Plans, and any subsequent Individual Behaviour Plans, in consultation with parents.

-(ii).
 The Role of the Senior Leadership Team

-- (7) It is the responsibility of the Senior Leadership Team to support the Head Teacher in the delivery and enforcement of the Behaviour Policy. - (8) The Senior Leadership Team must support colleagues in ensuring a consistent approach to following the structures of the Behaviour Policy. - (9) The Senior Leadership Team must provide sanctions at Stage 2 according to the expectations agreed. - (10) The Senior Leadership Team must take responsibility for any child whose behaviour is deemed inappropriate whilst they are in their care. - (11) The Senior Leadership Team will monitor the time that a child remains with them as a consequence for reaching Stage 2 of the 'Consequence Procedures'. - (12) The Senior Leadership Team must ensure that any consequence that has escalated to a stage of formal recording is carried out using CPOMs.
+- It is the responsibility of the Senior Leadership Team to support the Head Teacher in the delivery and enforcement of the Behaviour Policy. - The Senior Leadership Team must take responsibility for any child whose behaviour is deemed inappropriate whilst they are in their care. - The Senior Leadership Team will monitor the time that a child remains with them as a consequence for reaching Stage 2 of the 'Consequence Procedures'.- - The Senior Leadership Team must support colleagues in en-ensuring a consistent approach to following the structures of the Behaviour Policy - Monitor the time that the child is in their classroom e.g maximum of 7 minutes. - The Senior Leadership Team must provide sanctions at Stage 2 according to the expectations agreed.